 Cheesemakers and other food producers will be bringing their finest specialties from all over Italy and abroad.
 All the cheese on show will be made exclusively with raw milk, a first for Cheese and a point worth remembering.
 Besides producers, you’ll meet the Via degli affineurs e dei selezionatori.

-• Via Principi di Piemonte and Via Marconi –Cheese Presidia and Gelato Piazza
+Via Principi di Piemonte and Via Marconi – Cheese Presidia

 One of the most popular destinations at Cheese is always the stands of the Italian and international cheese Presidia, Slow Food’s projects to protect traditional techniques, native breeds, artisanal products and rural landscapes.
 This year there will be many classics and some delicious new arrivals from Italy and other countries too.
 Only at Cheese can you find so much cheese biodiversity concentrated in one place.
 Don’t miss it!

-Scuole Maschili Courtyard and Piazzetta Valfrè di Bonzo (Mercato dei Polli/Poultry Market) – Biodiversity House, Natural Area, Presidia Café, Pizza Piazza and Street Food
+Scuole Maschili Courtyard and Piazzetta Valfrè di Bonzo (Mercato dei Polli/Poultry Market) – Biodiversity House, Natural Space, Presidia Café, Pizza Square and Street Food

 Cheese is also on screen this year!
-In collaboration with Cinemambiente and the Vittoria and Impero cinemas, we are putting together a special program of films and documentaries with an environmental theme, with more details available at the end of July.
+In collaboration with Cinemambiente and the Vittoria and Impero cinemas, we are putting together a special program of films and documentaries with an environmental theme.

 Head here for a truly great selection of cheeses: from the United States, France, Spain, Portugal, the UK and many other countries, as well as many Italian Presidia and other rare specialties, to be paired with wines selected by the Wine Bank and Slow Wine.
 It takes 3 minutes to walk the length of the Great Hall, but we recommend you plan a stay of at least an hour…